 Finally, there’s the “Dual MBA/MEAE Degree, which offers everything you need to know about game design, as well as a sturdy understanding of how to create a business out of your passion for games.

 DigiPen Institute of Technology

 Finally, for those who want to learn both computer science and coding aspects of game creation, as well as the art and storytelling side of things, there’s the “BS in Computer Science and Game Design”.
-This course is the best of both worlds.
+This video game college is the best of both worlds.
 DigiPen goes even deeper than most schools by delving into the psychology of what makes a video game fun in the first place, offering a great education to the fledgling designer.

 Rochester Institute of Technology